 After the talk, attendees gathered in the parking lot to test ride the Tesla Model X and Model S vehicles.
 Passengers experienced the ultimate thrill on less crowded streets with Tesla’s well-reputed 0-60 two-second acceleration, with stomachs in throats.
 Most people recounted during the infamous acceleration, being pressed against their seats by the vehicle’s pure speed.

-Don’t miss out on more learning and networking opportunities at the Cove @ UCI.
+Don’t miss out on more learning and networking opportunities at the Cove.
 Check out the latest events here.